 - 2. Without prejudice to paragraphs 6.1 to 6.3 of the Code, before any services are provided to a client in relation to the transaction of any Futures Contracts and/or Options Contracts, a licensed or registered person should ensure that the Client Agreement contains at least provisions to the following effect that: - (a) (where a licensed or registered person is an exchange participant of HKFE) the category of exchange participant under which the licensed or registered person is registered.
-The particulars of every licence or registration (including the CE number) maintained by the licensed or registered person (for both exchange participants and non-exchange participants) pursuant to the SFO or any other regulatory provisions, and the full name of the employee primarily responsible for the client's affairs and particulars of the licence or registration maintained by that employee (including the CE number) pursuant to the SFO or any other section maintained by that employee (including the CE number) pursuant to the SFO or any other regulatory provisions; - (b) (where a licensed or registered person is an exchange participant of HKFE) every Exchange Contract shall be subject to the charge of a Investor Compensation Fund levy and a levy pursuant to the SFO, the cost of both of which shall be borne by the client;
+The particulars of every licence or registration (including the CE number) maintained by the licensed or registered person (for both exchange participants and non-exchange participants) pursuant to the SFO or any other regulatory provisions, and the full name of the employee primarily responsible for the client's affairs and particulars of the licence or registration maintained by that employee (including the CE number) pursuant to the SFO or any other section (for both exchange participants) - (b) (where a licensed or registered person is an exchange participant of HKFE) every Exchange Contract shall be subject to the charge of a Investor Compensation Fund levy and a levy pursuant to the SFO, the cost of both of which shall be borne by the client;